Eva Cruz

-Eva Marie Cruz Dalmau (born January 22, 1974 in Toa Baja, Puerto Rico) is a member of the Puerto Rican national volleyball team.
-Cruz plays for Valencianas of Juncos in the Puerto Rican league of volleyball.
+Eva Marie Cruz Dalmau (born January 22, 1974, in Toa Baja, Puerto Rico), known as Eva Cruz, is a former member of the Puerto Rican national volleyball team.
+Cruz played for Valencianas of Juncos in the Puerto Rican league of volleyball.
 She is for many "La Reina" (the queen) of volleyball in Puerto Rico.

-She participated at the 2002 FIVB Volleyball Women's World Championship in Germany.
+Cruz participated at the 2002 FIVB Women's Volleyball World Championship in Germany.

-Cruz was the first player in the Puerto Rico women's volleyball league (Liga de Voleibol Superior Femenino) to have 4,000 points.
+She was the first player in the Puerto Rican women's volleyball league (Liga de Voleibol Superior Femenino) to achieve 4,000 points.
 She reached this mark on February 27, 2009.
-She reached 2,000 defenses on February 2, 2007, and 200 serves, to become second in league history.
+She reached 2,000 digs and 200 aces on February 2, 2007, becoming the second in league history.